HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 Brawn for melee, Cunning for ranged.

 Being attacked?
-Save Dexterity or take damage.
+Save Defense or take damage.

 If you are dual wielding roll both damage dice and take the higher result.

-## Armour
+## Sunder Shields
-Gives you a ‘pool’ of Armour Dice (AD) equal to the Armour Value (AV).
-Each AD is a d6.

-When taking damage, you gamble AD.
-Roll the AD you gambled, reducing the incoming damage by the result.
-ADs that roll a 5 or 6 are marked as Chipped.

-Chipped ADs are put aside and can’t be used.
-During a Long Rest, with a smithing kit you can try to fix them.
-Roll above the AV and the die is no-longer Chipped, else the die is Broken and needs to be repaired by a Smith.

-Shields and helmets add +1 each to the AD pool.
+Raised shields reduce damage by their roll but splinter on a max roll.
 ## Zones
 When combat starts the Table will divide the location into at least 3 Zones.
 Each zone signifying a sort of Landmark in the area.
 ## Death & Dying